 The campaign allows customers to feel sexy and confident about their looks.
 Plus, the best photos get featured on their website.

 3. Empower Brand Advocates Through Referral Programs

 Recall the last time you made your first purchase from a restaurant or online store.
 We bet you learned about the business through a referral from a friend or family member.
 Their experience gave you the push you needed to try the product yourself.

 While referrals can happen organically, having a referral program can incentivize customers to make an effort to recommend your brand.
-This works by rewarding them with freebies, prizes, and discounts in exchange for a successful referral.
+This works by rewarding them with freebies, prizes, coupons, and discounts in exchange for a successful referral.

 This is standard practice in the e-learning industry.
 Many times, students who have taken a course have a genuine affinity to the instructor.
 Knowing this, instructors will typically create online courses and develop an affiliate program to reward students for referring others.